 Tax Topic

 A report of Foreign Bank and Financial Accounts (FBAR) must be filed by each U.S. person having a financial interest in or signature authority (or other authority) over any financial account in a foreign country if the aggregate value of all foreign accounts exceeds $10,000 US value at any time during the calendar year.
-The foreign account holder must mail Form TD F 90-22.1 on or before June 30 of the following year.
-The FBAR is not to be filed with the filer’s Federal income tax return but must be filed and mailed separately.
-An extension to file your Federal income tax return does not extend the due date for filing an FBAR.
-There is no extension available for filing the FBAR.
+The foreign account holder must efile Form FinCEN Form 114 on or before April 15 of the following year.
+The FBAR is efiled separately from the filer's Federal income tax return.
+There is an automatic (no extension form is necessary to be filed) extension to October 15 available for filing the FBAR, so be sure to complete the filing by then at the latest.
 Account holders who do not comply with the FBAR reporting requirements may be subject to civil penalties, criminal penalties, or both!

 < Back to Tax Topics page